DannyCoop/Pokemon_Solid_Ruby/README.md

 # Getting started
 * Fork and clone the the repo.
 * Run 'bundle install'
-* Rrun rails db:migrate to create the database
+* Run rake db:migrate to create the database
-* Run rails db:seed to populate your new database with some seed data.
+* Run rake db:seed to populate your new database with some seed data.
-Once you have taken all of the following steps you will have a ready to go copy of digital meetup on your local machine.
+Once you have taken all of the following steps you will have a ready-to-go copy of a digital meetup on your local machine.

 # Prerequisites